evertrue/elk_forwarder-cookbook/README.md

 ## certs

-Installs SSL Certs and Keys from data bags to the paths specified in the configuration
+Installs SSL Certs and Keys from data bags to the paths specified in these atts:
-from:

 * `node['elk_forwarder']['network']['ssl ca']`
 * `node['elk_forwarder']['network']['ssl certificate']`